 Works Contracts Supplies and Services Contracts

 Public liability £5 million £5 million

 Employers' liability £10 million £5 million

 Professional indemnity £5 million £2 million

+(where relevant)

+Product liability (where relevant) £5 million £5 million

-- C12.2 The above limits relate to each and every claim.
+- C12.2 The above limits relate to each and every claim or any one occurrence in respect of public and employer liability and each and every claim / in the aggregate in respect of Professional Indemnity Insurance.
 For public liability and employers' liability, the cover must be in place throughout the period covered by the Contract.
 For professional indemnity, the conditions are more complicated.
 Not only must the cover be in place throughout the period covered by the Contract but also for a further six years after the end of the Contract (or 12 years if the Contract is under seal).
 For certain types of Services, for example, financial advice, the amount of professional indemnity insurance cover will need to be higher to protect the Council in case anyone gives inappropriate advice. - C12.3 When providing Supplies or Services, the above limits may not be appropriate for small and medium enterprises ('SMEs') and sole providers.
 In these instances, the Council may be able to reduce these limits by applying for an Exception to these Regulations under section F. - C12.4 Where additional insurances are required, refer this to the Council's Head of Insurance for approval in the first instance.